Sharonogbonna/project3-frontend/README.md

 # By A Thread

 ## By Sharon Ogbonna
 A Full Stack (MERN) Application with CRUD functionality.
 This project was inspired by [Notion](https://www.notion.so/), an organizational app.
 I named it By A Thread because sometimes you feel like that all that is holding your life together and that is okay.
 Hopefully this app can help with that.
-This repo works best with [this repo backend](https://github.com/Sharonogbonna/project3-backend).
+This repo works best with [this backend repo](https://github.com/Sharonogbonna/project3-backend).
 This app has size responsive styling - a big focus of mine - and a '90s' arcade design and color scheme.

 #### Desktop Dashboard View
 ![Dashboard](./public/dashboard.png)